Nectarine Caprese Salad

 Nevermind how easy it is to make, this is a lush, gorgeous salad.
-Make it for someone you really like on an evening when the weather is fine and you can’t wait to get out on the patio to eat, drink, and chatter before the sun goes down.
+Make it for the S.O. on an evening when the weather is fine and you can’t wait to get out on the patio to eat, drink, and chatter before the sun goes down.
 It’ll make a perfect light, juicy side to a couple pieces of grilled salmon or swordfish.

 Our tip: For a stellar pairing, try a bottle of Chateau Routas Coteaux Varois en Provence.
 It has a pale, rosy hue and the soft strawberry and framboise notes to match.

 1 ½ to 2 lbs assorted heirloom tomatoes

 ½ tsp white balsamic vinegar

 Cut the tomatoes and nectarines into large wedges and arrange them on a platter.